Food Safety, Knife Safety, and Grill Safety

 - Even if the meat is browning, the juices bubbling to the surface may be contaminated.
 You can use a marinade as a mop or a basting sauce, but remember, painting meat with a brush and dipping it into a marinade or sauce contaminates the meat, brush, and marinate.
 You cannot use a used marinade as a baste during the last 30 minutes of cooking or as a dipping sauce at the table.

 - If you wish to use marinades or bastes as a sauce, you must bring them to a rolling boil for at least a minute and even that is not foolproof because some spores can survive boiling.
 It is better to discard them.

-- Be sure to discard marinades or mopping solutions after you're done cooking.
+- Be sure to discard bastes or mopping solutions after you're done cooking.
 They are contaminated with raw meat juices.
 You cannot save them for future use.

 - The best way to baste or apply a barbecue sauce is to spoon, pour, or spritz the liquid onto the meat.
 Especially if you leave it sitting out during the cook.
 If you must use a brush, use one that is easy to clean and sterilize such as the new silicon brushes.